 So if you improve your operations by eliminating the efficiency mind-set we talked about in Part 1 and then challenge your thinking about allocations to create a great Mafia Offer – what would happen to your business?
 How much more money could you make?

 In Part 3 we will cover the cost mind-set.
-If you have questions or comments on Part 2, please click on the “Leave a Comment” link at the top of this post.
+If you have questions or comments on Part 2, please click on the “add one” link in the comment section below.

 Wishing you Success!